CloudFront Functions event structure - Amazon CloudFront

 Accept: application/json Accept: application/xml Accept: text/html

-These headers are represented as follows in the request object:
+These headers are represented as follows in the request object.

 "headers": { "accept": { "value": "application/json", "multiValue": [ { "value": "application/json" }, { "value": "application/xml" }, { "value": "text/html" } ] } }

-Note that the first header value (in this case, application/json) is repeated in both the value and multiValue properties.
+The first header value (in this case, application/json) is repeated in both the value and multiValue properties.
 This allows you to access all the values by looping through the multiValue array.

 If your function code modifies a query string, header, or cookie that has a multiValue array, CloudFront Functions uses the following rules to apply the changes: